Supplement to Trinity

 …in the intellectual climate of the fourth century, it was quite logical to maintain that the Son was God or divine while not being fully equal to the Father, and… the assumption that there was no plausible halting-place between full divinity and ordinary creaturely status was by no means obvious.
 (Hanson 1988, 574)

-Largely independently of Socinian and even late 17th century English unitarianism, a number of late 17th century and early 18th century English thinkers came to hold subordinationist views.
+A number of late 17th century and early 18th century English thinkers came to hold subordinationist views.
 A seminal figure was the great physicist Isaac Newton (1642–1727), who was as concerned with Christian theology as he was with physics.
 He was too cautious to publish his subordinationist views during his lifetime, but two of his younger associates became famous for propounding views similar to his (Mandlebrote 2005; Wiles 1996, 76).
 One of these was the man who succeeded him as Lucasian professor of Mathematics at Cambridge, the eccentric but principled William Whiston (1667–1752) (Wiles 1996, 76–93).
 Unlike most other subordinationists, Whiston accepted the “Arian” label (though preferring “Eusebian” or simply “Christian”, and strove (unsuccessfully) to revive what he considered “primitive Christianity” outside the confines of Anglicanism.
 Again, unlike the others, Whiston embraced the claim that Christ a creature, although created in an different way than all other creatures, and created prior to the cosmos (Wiles 1996, 97–9).
 All of them framed the issue as being fundamentally between the clear teaching of the scriptures together with the early church fathers and the “Athanasian” doctrine of the Trinity.
 They held that Athanasius was at best a shady character, and that the theory he proposed was unscriptural and unreasonable.
 In its place, they held what they considered the genuinely scriptural doctrine of the Trinity.
-The best developed such theory to emerge from this circle is that of Samuel Clarke (1675–1729) (Clarke 1738; Ferguson 1976; Pfizenmaier 1997; Wiles 1996, 110–34).
+The best developed such theory to emerge from this circle is that of Samuel Clarke (1675–1729) (Clarke Scripture; Ferguson 1976; Pfizenmaier 1997; Wiles 1996, 110–34).

 Inspired by the elder Newton, Clarke seems to have scoured the New Testament and early church fathers some time in the early years of the century.
-In 1712 he published the first edition of his The Scripture-Doctrine of the Trinity (Clarke 1738).
+In 1712 he published the first edition of his The Scripture-Doctrine of the Trinity (Clarke, Scripture).
 Here he first lists fifty-five propositions which express the essence of his theory.
 Clarke then lists and classifies every passage in the New Testament relevant to trinitarian doctrine, comments on the important ones, and gives dozens of quotations (translated, together with the original language) of ante-Nicene church Fathers in order to support the interpretations offered.
 Each of the aforementioned propositions is then (allegedly) deduced from the scriptural evidence, and explicated and defended.
 In the final section of the book, Clarke dares to suggest revisions to the liturgy of the Anglican church, purging various “Athanasian” elements.
-The book is notable for its careful argumentation, clarity, and brevity.
+The book is notable for its careful argumentation, clarity, brevity, and close interaction with pre-Nicene catholic theology.
 This controversial and widely read book generated dozens of responses (Ferguson 1976, 119–49; Hunt 1873, 24–9; Pfizenmaier 1997, 179–216; Van Mildert 1856, 28–81), and went through three editions during Clarke's life and one shortly after.
 Clarke and a few allies wrote several defenses of it, and its core account remained unchanged through the editions.

 The core of Clarke's subordinationism is as follows.
 Certain names or titles in the Bible, including “God”, always are nearly always refer to the Father, giving him a kind of primacy among the three.
 The word “God” is used in higher and lower senses, and in his view the former always refer to the Father.
 The God of Israel, the one true God, just is the Father of Jesus.
 Further, he is the main and the primary and ultimate object of Christian worship and prayer, and as the sole recipient of the highest kind of worship.
 In his view, the Son of God has all the divine attributes but one, that of existing a se that is, existing and not being in any sense derivative of or dependent on anything else.
-To the contrary, “The Father Alone is Self-existent, Underived, Unoriginated, Independent” (Clarke 1738, 123).
+To the contrary, “The Father Alone is Self-existent, Underived, Unoriginated, Independent” (Clarke, Scripture, 123).
 It is contradictory to suppose that something has this property in any sense because of another thing.
 In his view the Son and the Holy Spirit (like the Son, a personal agent or self distinct from the Father) exist and have their perfections because of the Father.
 Both are functionally and ontologically subordinate to him, and in the Spirit is at least functionally subordinate to the Son.
 What sort of dependence relations are these?
 The Son and Spirit derive their being from the Father as from a “Supreme Cause”, but we are not to infer from this that the Father existed before them.
 The Bible doesn't enlighten us on the nature of this dependence relationship, but seems to presuppose that it always was (i.e., that infinitely back in time, the Son and Spirit existed in dependence on the Father).
 Thus, “Arian” subordinationists (see section 3.1 above) are speculating groundlessly when they say there was a time when the Son didn't exist.
 And if a “creature” must at some time begin to exist, then neither Son nor Spirit are creatures.
 Still, Clarke thinks that we should affirm with some of the early church fathers that this derivation of the Son from the Father is “not by mere Necessity of Nature, (which would be in reality Self-existence, not Filiation;) But by an Act of the Father's incomprehensible Power and Will” (141, original emphases).
 Clarke argues that the New Testament teaches the eternal existence of the Son, and that he is (co-) creator of the world.
 Further, it teaches that the Holy Spirit is a personal agent distinct from God (and not a power of God, or an exercise of such).
 And against the mainstream tradition, “The word God, in Scripture, never signifies a complex Notion of more Persons (or Intelligent Agents) than One; but always means One Person only, viz., either the Person of the Father singly, or the Person of the Son singly” (155, original emphases).
 While the Spirit is nowhere called “God” or held up for worship, Clarke holds that his divinity is implied, and thus so is the appropriateness of his being worshiped as the Son is worshiped.
 The early Fathers, he holds, thought Father and Son to be homoousios only in the sense that the latter is ineffably derived from the former—not in the sense of their being the same thing or the exact same kind of thing.

 Another objection to Clarke's views was given in conversation to Clarke not long before his premature death.
 He was asked: Is it possible for the Father to annihilate the Son and Spirit?
 Presumably, the dilemma is that if Clarke answers negatively, then the Son must be God himself, who alone exists necessarily, or at least the Son must be divine in an “absolute” sense.
 On the other hand, if he answers affirmatively, then he compromises the divinity of the Son and renders him a mere creature, as it will be possible for the Son to not exist—his existence will not be inevitable.
 Clarke answered that he hadn't thought of the question (Ferguson 1976, 146, 247–8; Pfizenmaier 1997, 195–6; Van Mildert 1856, 78–9).